davidklaing/davidklaing.github.io/pages/automatically-created/all-pages-by-date.md

 ## 2021
+- 07/13 — <a id="lanier-ten-arguments" class="internal-link" href="/lanier-ten-arguments/">Ten Arguments for Deleting Your Social Media Accounts Right Now (Lanier)</a>
 - 07/07 — <a id="live-in-a-small-home" class="internal-link" href="/live-in-a-small-home/">Live in a small home</a>
 - 07/07 — <a id="git-snippets" class="internal-link" href="/git-snippets/">Git snippets</a>
 - 07/06 — <a id="rmarkdown-snippets" class="internal-link" href="/rmarkdown-snippets/">Rmarkdown snippets</a>